-Our emerging, profitable e-commerce platform that leverages our strong BOPIS and shipping fulfillment capabilities has achieved year-over-year sales growth of 8% and 284% during 2019 and the first half 2020, respectively.
-Our e-commerce sales represented 5% and 11% of our merchandise sales in 2019 and the first half 2020, respectively.
+Our emerging, profitable e-commerce platform that leverages our strong BOPIS and shipping fulfillment capabilities has achieved year-over-year sales growth of 8% and 209% during 2019 and the year-to-date 2020, respectively.
+Our e-commerce sales represented 5% and 10% of our merchandise sales in 2019 and the year-to-date 2020, respectively.
 We are deepening our customer relationships, further integrating our e-commerce platform with our stores and driving operating efficiencies by developing our omnichannel capabilities.
-Our BOPIS program, launched in 2019, accounted for approximately 24% and 50% of our e-commerce sales during 2019 and the first half 2020, respectively, and allows customers to place an order on our website and pick up their product at a desired location, either in-store or curbside.
+Our BOPIS program, launched in 2019, accounted for approximately 24% and 50% of our e-commerce sales during 2019 and the year-to-date 2020, respectively, and allows customers to place an order on our website and pick up their product at a desired location, either in-store or curbside.
 Our website also serves as a platform for marketing and product education, enhancing our customer experience and driving traffic to our stores.
 For example, our website includes an "Expert Advice" page, which provides articles, tips, advice and links to video demonstrations on how to best select, use and get the most out of our products.
 Our website is introducing new customers to the Academy brand, with approximately 25% of our e-commerce sales during first half 2020 coming from new households.